jihoonakang/pyBaram_xccels/README.md

 Overview
 ---------
-pyBaram is an open-source Python-based software to solve compresible flow using finite volume method on unstructured grids.
+pyBaram is an open-source Python-based software to solve compressible flow using finite volume method on unstructured grids.
 Baram means the 'Wind' in Korean.
-It is designed to solve compressible inviscid flow, laminar flow and turbulent flow using RANS (Reynolds Averaged Navier-Stokes) models.
-All codes are written in Python and hybrid parallel simulations are employed using the high Performane Python packages.
+It is designed to solve compressible inviscid flow, laminar flow, and turbulent flow using RANS (Reynolds Averaged Navier-Stokes) models.
+All codes are written in Python and hybrid parallel simulations are employed using the high Performance Python packages.

 Examples
 ---------